dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/StopSignDetection_ONNX/README.md

 ## Create a PredictionEngine

 After the model is configured, create a `PredictionEngine`, and then pass the image to the engine to classify images using the model.

-The **Console** app uses the `CreatePredictionEngine` to make predictions.
-Internally, it is optimized so the object dependencies are cached and shared across Http requests with minimum overhead when creating those objects.

 ```csharp
 var predictionEngine = context.Model.CreatePredictionEngine<StopSignInput, StopSignPrediction>(model);